13th Waffen Mountain Division of the SS Handschar (1st Croatian)

-The division fought briefly in the Syrmia region north of the Sava river prior to crossing into northeastern Bosnia.
-After crossing the Sava, it established a designated "security zone" in northeastern Bosnia between the Sava, Bosna, Drina and Spreča rivers.
-It also fought outside the security zone on several occasions, and earned a reputation for brutality and savagery, not only during combat operations, but also through atrocities committed against Serb and Jewish civilians.
-In late 1944, parts of the division were transferred briefly to the Zagreb area, after which the non-German members began to desert in large numbers.
-Over the winter of 1944–45, it was sent to the Baranja region where it fought against the Red Army and Bulgarians throughout southern Hungary, falling back via a series of defensive lines until they were inside the Reich frontier.
+The division fought briefly in the Syrmia region north of the Sava river before crossing into northeastern Bosnia.
+After crossing the Sava, it established a designated "security zone" in northeastern Bosnia between the Sava, Bosna, Drina, and Spreča rivers.
+It also fought outside the security zone on several occasions, and earned a reputation for brutality and savagery, not only during combat operations but also for atrocities committed against Serb and Jewish civilians.
+In late 1944, parts of the division were transferred briefly to the Zagreb area, and non-German members began to desert in large numbers.
+Over the winter of 1944–45, the unit was sent to the Baranja region, where it fought against the Red Army and Bulgarians throughout southern Hungary, falling back via a series of defensive lines until they were inside the Reich frontier.

 Most of the remaining Bosnian Muslims left at this point and attempted to return to Bosnia.
 The rest retreated further west, hoping to surrender to the Western Allies.
 Most of the remaining members became prisoners of the British Army.
-Subsequently, 38 officers were extradited to Yugoslavia to face criminal charges, and 10 were executed.
+Subsequently, 38 officers were extradited to Yugoslavia to face criminal charges, and ten were executed.
 Hundreds of former members of the division fought in the 1947–48 civil war in Mandatory Palestine and the 1948 Arab–Israeli War.